 1. Transfer duty (previously known as stamp duty)

 When you purchase a property in NSW, you are required to pay transfer duty.
 This is a tax on property which varies depending on the value of the property.
-Generally, you will pay more transfer duty if the property you are purchasing is expensive.
+Generally, the more expensive the property you are purchasing, the more transfer duty you will pay.
+Transfer duty must typically be paid with 30 days of settlement, and may be a big upfront cost.
+It is important to factor your transfer duty costs into the other upfront costs you will need to make.

 2. Pest and building inspections

-Before purchasing property, it is recommended that you have pest and building inspections to determine the property’s condition and to avoid problems and extra costs in the long run.
-These inspections are especially important for older properties.
+Before purchasing property, it is recommended that you have pest and building inspections to determine the property’s condition.
+These inspections are especially important for older properties which might have long term problems that are not evident in a general inspection.
 Make sure you appoint a qualified person such as a licensed builder, surveyor or architect.

 3. Mortgage registration